 Almost everyone can scan a QR code without downloading an app.
 All iPhones with iOS 11 or later can scan it with their smartphone camera.
 All phones with Android 9 or later can scan it using Google Lens.

-In other words, most people who have updated their OS in the last 3 years can scan a QR code with just their camera.
-That is a massive market for a new activation point that technologies like NFC can’t yet compete with.
+In other words, most people who have updated their Operating System(OS) in the last 3 years can scan a QR code with just their camera.

 Adapt to your packaging, costs and changing content